SmartArray/ms2-rs/README.md

-## ms_modern-rs ⏱️
+## `ms2-rs` ⏱️
-> ms-rs is a Rust library that recreates the ms package from TypeScript for Rust.
+> ms2 is a Rust library that recreates the ms package from TypeScript for Rust.
 It helps you convert milliseconds to human-readable time strings and vice versa.
-If you need to work with time in your Rust project, ms-rs makes it easy.
+If you need to work with time in your Rust project, ms2 makes it easy.

 ### Features:
 - ⏳ Convert time strings (like "2 days") to milliseconds.